ConjureLabs/route/README.md

 })
 ```

+Keep in mind that if you use `.call` to directly call endpoints (within Node) then these handlers will be skipped.

 #### Changing Default Options

 If you have something like CORS, and want every endpoint to have those options, instead of sending them to each constructor, you can modify the default `Route` options before initializing any routes.